edevost/foxmask/docs/installation.rst

    vagrant up

 This will boot the virtual machine.
-You can also manage you virtual machine through VirtualBox software, and start or stop your machine from there.
+You can also manage you virtual machine through Virtual-Box software, and start or stop your machine from there.
 The start process will bring you to the Ubuntu desktop.
 The default user and password on this virtual environment is vagrant vagrant.
 Once the machine is ready, you can